johnkimdw/handwritten-math-transcription/README.md

 - Maintain a small teacher forcing probability during inference to reduce train-test mismatch
 - Introduce adversarial training to target known weaknesses in the model

-By applying these improvements, we hope to better capture the complexity of handwritten mathematical expressions and improve the model’s performance on challenging test cases.